Eating in Berlin for €10 (In One Day)

 Evening

-By dinnertime I was hungry and ready for a larger meal.
+By dinnertime, I was hungry and ready for a larger meal.
 Luckily, I knew just the place.
 I took the train over to Schöneberg and headed into Fadi Food.
-At Fadi’s you can find all sorts of tasty middle eastern food including hummus plates, wraps, and manakish.
+At Fadi’s, you can find all sorts of tasty Middle Eastern food including hummus plates, wraps, and manakish.
 Manakish is what I had my eye on today.
 If you haven’t tried it, it’s sort of like pizza, except it was invented even earlier in Lebanon.
-It’s popular in the Levantine region of the Middle East, and is essentially flatbread topped with seasonings like za’atar or thyme, sauce, cheese, and/or meat.
+It’s popular in Levantine, and is essentially flatbread topped with seasonings like za’atar or thyme, sauce, cheese, and/or meat.
 Delicious!

 With €4.30 worth of coins left in my purse, I decided to try their olive and cheese (#45) and muhammara (#54) manakish.
 They cost €2 and €1.50, respectively.
 The muhammara was especially intriguing to me because I’d never tried it or even really heard of it before.
 After ordering I did a quick Google search and found that muhammara is a Syrian dip made of walnuts, red bell peppers, pomegranate molasses, and breadcrumbs.